MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 * DisableNonProxiedUdp (disable_non_proxied_udp) = Use TCP unless proxy server supports UDP.
 This doesn't expose the local IP address

+Note: This policy does not provide an option to exclude specific domains.

 Use the preceding information when configuring this policy.

   #### Supported features: